custom-components/ble_monitor/README.md

 - LYWSD03MMC

   (small square body, segment LCD, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour.
 Supports both sensors with original firmware as well as custom firmware as explained [here](https://github.com/atc1441/ATC_MiThermometer) (make sure you set advertising type to mi-like).
-With the original firmware, advertisements are encrypted, therefore you need to set an encryption key in your configuration, see for instructions the [encryptors](#encryptors) option (not needed for sensors with custom firmware))
+With the original firmware, advertisements are encrypted, therefore you need to set an encryption key in your configuration, see for instructions the [encryption_key](#encryption_key) option (not needed for sensors with custom firmware))

   ![LYWSD03MMC](/pictures/LYWSD03MMC.jpg)

 - CGD1

-  (Cleargrass (Qingping) CGD1 alarm clock, segment LCD, broadcasts temperature and humidity (once in about 3 minutes?), and battery level (we do not have accurate periodicity information yet), advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryptors](#encryptors) option)
+  (Cleargrass (Qingping) CGD1 alarm clock, segment LCD, broadcasts temperature and humidity (once in about 3 minutes?), and battery level (we do not have accurate periodicity information yet), advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryption_key](#encryption_key) option)

   ![CGD1](/pictures/CGD1.jpg)